Serve any remote on docker's volume plugin API.

 command line), rclone may perform a "fixup" as explained below.

-Note that case sensitivity of the operating system running rclone (the target) may differ from case sensitivity of a file system mounted by rclone (the source).
+Note that case sensitivity of the operating system running rclone (the target) may differ from case sensitivity of a file system presented by rclone (the source).
 The flag controls whether "fixup" is performed to satisfy the target.

 If the flag is not provided on the command line, then its default value depends on the operating system where rclone runs: "true" on Windows and macOS, "false" otherwise.
 If the flag is provided without a value, then it is "true".